 If you have questions related to the doctoral program in clinical psychology, please review the material in our Clinical Doctoral Program Manual or email us.

-Applications for the 2021 cycle of the Ph.D. in Clinical Psychology are due on December 1, 2020.
-All supplemental materials must be submitted or postmarked no later than December 10, 2020.
+Applications for the 2022 cycle of the Ph.D. in Clinical Psychology are due on December 1, 2021.
+All supplemental materials must be submitted or postmarked no later than December 10, 2021.
+The application will be available in the summer of 2021.

 - There are no spring semester admissions into this program